 Beersbee Drinking Rules Technicalities:

-- You must always have a drink in your hand.
-If you put it down for 1 second without permission means entire team takes a drink.
+3. You must always have a drink in your hand.
+If you put it down for 1 second without permission means the entire team takes a drink.

-- Frisbee thrown that are not catchable (too far or too fast) are deemed uncatchable and not points are awarded.
+6. Frisbee throws that are not catchable (too far or too fast) are deemed uncatchable and no points are awarded.

-- Catchable Frisbee are thrown from where they land if behind the throwing line.
-Thrower must plant 1 foot where the frisbee stopped.
+7. Catchable Frisbees are thrown from where they land if behind the throwing line.
+The thrower must plant 1 foot where the frisbee stopped.

-- Frisbees landing within 2 meters of target are thrown from the line.
+8. Frisbees landing within 2 meters of a target are thrown from the line.

 How to build your own Beersbee (Beer Frisbee) Game